quirozcj/monococcum_introgressions/README.md

 # Example command line:
 bwa mem -t 16 -k 51 -T 51 -M ArinaLrFor_subgenomeA.fasta kmers_monococcum_uniq.fa | samtools view -bSh - | samtools sort -o kmer_monococcum_uniq_againstRef_ArinaLrFor.bam
 ```
-Note: Only the A-subgenome was used as a reference
+Note: Only the A-subgenome was used as a reference.\
 The same step will be repeated but mapping T. urartu k-mers to the bread wheat genome assembly

 7)	Analyze the depth of mapped k-mers in a 1 Mb non-overlapping genomic window for each species (we will be looking at introgressed segments with a mega-base resolution)